A holographic charged preon model

-The three-preon Bethe-Salpeter equations can be partial-wave analyzed for states of angular momentum $L$ by the method of Omnes \cite{key-8}.
-When the instantaneous Born term $V_{L}(p_{1},\; p_{2},\; p_{3};\; p'_{1},\; p'_{2},\; p'_{3})$ in the partial-wave Bethe-Salpeter equation has the non-local separable form $V_{L}(p_{1},\; p_{2},\; p_{3};\; p'_{1},\; p'_{2},\; p'_{3})=g_{L}(\overrightarrow{p_{1}})\; g_{L}(\overrightarrow{p_{2}})\; g_{L}(\overrightarrow{p_{3}})\; g_{L}(\overrightarrow{p'_{1}})\; g_{L}(\overrightarrow{p'_{2}})\; g_{L}(\overrightarrow{p'_{3}})$, the partial-wave three-preon Bethe-Salpeter equations can be solved algebraically (like the non-relativistic Lippman-Schwinger equations in Ref. \cite{key-9}), producing only one bound state configuration for each interaction.
+The three-preon Bethe-Salpeter equations can be partial-wave analyzed for states of angular momentum $L$ by the method of Omnes {[}8{]}.
+When the instantaneous Born term $V_{L}(p_{1},\; p_{2},\; p_{3};\; p'_{1},\; p'_{2},\; p'_{3})$ in the partial-wave Bethe-Salpeter equation has the non-local separable form $V_{L}(p_{1},\; p_{2},\; p_{3};\; p'_{1},\; p'_{2},\; p'_{3})=g_{L}(\overrightarrow{p_{1}})\; g_{L}(\overrightarrow{p_{2}})\; g_{L}(\overrightarrow{p_{3}})\; g_{L}(\overrightarrow{p'_{1}})\; g_{L}(\overrightarrow{p'_{2}})\; g_{L}(\overrightarrow{p'_{3}})$, the partial-wave three-preon Bethe-Salpeter equations can be solved algebraically (like the non-relativistic Lippman-Schwinger equations in Ref.
+9), producing only one bound state configuration for each interaction.
 Therefore, SM particles can be identified as bound states of various non-local separable three strand interactions in three-preon partial-wave Bethe-Salpeter equations.
 A minimum of eight non-local separable interactions, one for each strand wrapping configuration, is needed to produce the structures in Figures 1 and 2.
 The required interactions are: three $V_{L=1/2}$ interactions (one for each three strand wrapping configuration of the three fermion generations); four $V_{L=1}$ interactions (one for the two charged open rings and one straight charged strand in $W$ bosons, one for the single closed neutral ring around two straight neutral strands of the $Z^{0}$ boson, one for the single closed neutral ring around a closed neutral ring and a straight neutral strand for the photon, and one for the single closed neutral ring around a straight neutral strand accompanied by a spectator straight neutral strand for the eight confined gluons); and one $V_{L=2}$ interaction for the double closed neutral rings around the straight neutral strand of the graviton.